-There are hundreds of shipwrecks off the coast of the United States and Canada, and many represent a terrible loss of life and property, and pollution of the seas and shore.
-Many of these ships over time become places of interest to divers, archaeologists and fishermen as they are teeming with wildlife.
+Hundreds of shipwrecks are off the United States and Canadian coast, and many represent a terrible loss of life and property and pollution of the seas and shore.
+Over time, many of these ships become places of interest to divers, archaeologists, and anglers as they teem with wildlife.

-Hundreds of species of plants and animals including coral, crustaceans, fish, sharks, sponges, seaweed, anemones can live on and around shipwrecks.
+Hundreds of species of plants and animals, including coral, crustaceans, fish, sharks, sponges, seaweed, and anemones, can live on and around shipwrecks.

 Shipwrecks are teeming with a fantastic abundance of marine life.
-Many species of marine animals and plants need to attach themselves to something in to live, and shipwrecks provide a home for them.
+Many marine animals and plants need to attach themselves to something to live, and wrecks provide a home for them.

 Shipwrecks of North America